Stronghold Builder's Guidebook: Contents

 This 128-page book begins with a table of contents with a list of tables found in the book, followed by a brief introduction on page 4.
-Chapter 1: Building a Stronghold (pages 4–14) details a step-by-step process by with DMs and players can design a stronghold.
+Chapter 1: Building a Stronghold (pages 4–14) details a step-by-step process by which DMs and players can design a stronghold.
 Notes provided include how to stock the structure with gear and fill it with people, and figuring how much it costs.
 Chapter 2: Stronghold Components (pages 14–86) describes where and how to place items such as walls and doors, and various locations that can be placed within a stronghold.
 Also described are suggestions on how to place magic items, spells, traps, and siege weapons in a stronghold.
 Chapter 3: Strongholds in Your Campaign (pages 87–104) includes tips for building a campaign with a stronghold as the setting, as well as how to use the book in adventures that have already been established.
 This chapter also details how a stronghold can be attacked or defended during combat.
 Chapter 4: Example Strongholds (pages 104-128) provides room-by-room descriptions and maps for five detailed structures that can be used in a campaign.
 These include a simple keep, an undersea castle made of coral, a dwarven redoubt, a floating tower, and a citadel of the planes.

 Publication history

-The book was published in 2002, and was written by Matt Forbeck and David Noonan, with cover art by Brom and interior art by David Day.
+The book was published in May 2002, and was written by Matt Forbeck and David Noonan.
+It featured cover art by Brom and interior art by David Day.